henrikstengaard/hst-amiga/src/Hst.Amiga.ConsoleApp/readme.md

 ### Build EPROM for A1200

-Build EPROM `.bin` files for A1200 from a kickstart ROM file.
+The build EPROM command builds EPROM `.bin` files for A1200 from a kickstart ROM file.
 The kickstart ROM is split into hi and lo EPROMs by word size, byte swapped and padded to fit the EPROM size.

 Example of displaying usage for build EPROM for A1200: